- Arts and Design»

 How To Draw A Picture of Your Husky Dog

-Do you love drawings of dogs?
-I have fond memories of my childhood dogs, and I love to commemorate the memory of my pets by drawing pictures of them.
+Do you enjoy dog art?
+I have fond memories of my childhood dogs and thus commemorated my pets by drawing pictures of my four legged friends.
 Three years ago I drew a picture of my dog lady, and this past fall I painted a portrait of my dog Buster.
-This time around I decided to create a color illustration of my dog Natasha, who looked very similar to Lady since they were both Siberian Huskies.
-Actually Lady and Natasha looked so much alike that one of my dad's friends who had not been over in years thought they were the same dog.
-The difference was Natasha had a bluish fur coat, and Lady's fur had reddish tones and highlights.
-Take a look at the photo essay I compiled to celebrate the life of my dog Natasha.
-This hub can also give you inspiration on how to create you own commemorative pet drawings.
+This time around I decided to create a colored pencil illustration of my dog Natasha, who looked very similar to Lady since they were both Siberian Huskies.
+Actually, Lady and Natasha looked so much alike that one of my dad's friends who had not been over for years thought they were the same dog.
+The only variation between the two dogs is that Natasha had a bluish fur coat, and Lady's fur had reddish tones and highlights.
+This photo essay celebrates the life of my dog Natasha with a Southern California art theme since the San Bernardino Mountains are in the background.
+Perhaps this hub can also give you inspiration on how to create you own commemorative pet drawings.
 Also, this drawing was created on a sheet of used printer paper, so this is also an earth day friendly art project since one less sheet of paper is now filling up those landfills.

 Step One: Sketch The Outline of The Siberian Husky